plone/training/configuring_customizing.rst

 Further tools in the ZMI
 ************************

-There are many more noteable items in the ZMI.
+There are many more notable items in the ZMI.
 We'll visit some of them later.

 * acl_users
 * error_log